IamGuangZe/PigeonOwO/README.md

 ## About This Project
 This project is created by me as a personal learning experience for developing a Minecraft client.
 It is intended for entertainment and educational purposes only.
 I only have some basic experience in other programming languages and am not proficient in Java or related technologies.
 This project was made on a whim and contains some of my learning notes and experiments in the folders.
+(I do not and cannot make features that bypass anti-cheat.
+This project is only for entertainment and to learn some Java.
+If you use content from this project, I am not responsible for any account bans.)

 ## Functionality
 Some features of this project are designed for use in Hypixel minigames and Skyblock.